hualouliang/hualouliang.github.io/_pages/publications.md

 **Hualou Liang** and Zhiyue Lin, Stimulus Artifact Cancellation in Gastric Myoelectrical Recordings Using Wavelet Transform, *IEEE Transactions on Biomedical Engineering*, 49(7), 681 - 688, 2002.

 **Hualou Liang**, Mingzhou Ding, Steven L. Bressler, Temporal dynamics of Information Flow in the Cerebral Cortex, *Neurocomputing*, Vol.38-40, pp. 1429-1435, 2001.
 Erratum to "Temporal dynamics of Information Flow in the Cerebral Cortex", *Neurocomputing*, Vol.42, pp.339, 2002.

+**Hualou Liang** and Zhiyue Lin, Multiresolution Signal Decomposition and its Applications to Electrogastric Signals, In: *Recent research developments in biomedical engineering*, 15 - 31, February 2002.

 2001
 ------